 Vibrant, bustling and lined with shops, Chapel Street is an essential urban adventure in Melbourne.
 This long inner-Melbourne street is perfect for a full day of shopping, café and bar hopping, people watching and riding the classic Melbourne trams that frequent the street.

-If fashion is your weakness, treat yourself to the colourful quality of Gorman, the street wear at Fat, the minimalist designs of Cylk, the specialty denim of Dakota 501 and the Scandinavian style of Dansk, as well as wares from the many other Chapel Street boutiques.
+If fashion is your weakness, treat yourself to the colorful quality of Gorman, the street wear at Fat, the minimalist designs of Cylk, the specialty denim of Dakota 501 and the Scandinavian style of Dansk, as well as wares from the many other Chapel Street boutiques.

 Public transport to and from Chapel Street is frequent and convenient.
 Tram routes 78 and 79 run the four kilometre length of Chapel Street and the Sandringham train line will take you to nearby stations, South Yarra, Prahran, Windsor and Balaclava.
 Avoid driving if you can, as paid street parking is limited and time-restricted.
 If you must park, the multi-storey secure parking near Prahran Market offers early bird prices.